andyprasetya/MEA592_WebGIS_Leaflet/from_grass_to_leaflet_assignment.rst

 Appendix: Publishing online map through Google Drive
 ====================================================

-This will allow you to publish your leaflet map by adding your files to Google Drive and then you can even display it on your course Google site.
+This will allow you to publish your Leaflet page by adding your files to Google Drive and then you can even display it on your course Google site.
+This is advantageous if you don't have any other publicly accessible place where to put a website such as some ``www`` directory on your organization Linux server.

 Steps
 -----